iptizer/k8s-workshop/docs/explore/openebs.md

 }'
 ```

-Watch the deployment re enrolling with the following command `kubectl get pods -n easterhegg21`.
+Watch the deployment re-enrolling with the following command `kubectl get pods -n easterhegg21`.
 It will be relatively quick and might already have happened.
-Now a volume is created where the webser is expecting the html files.
+Now a volume is created where the webserver is expecting the html files.
 Refreshing the website on [https://webserver-127-0-0-1.nip.io](https://webserver-127-0-0-1.nip.io) (while still having executed `minukube tunnel`) will now show an error.

 To fix this we can upload an `index.html` file to the pod.
 Copy and paste the following text to a file called `index.html`.